Dmitriyrus99/custom-erpnext/ferum_custom/docs/module_breakdown/document_management_module.md

 - If upload is via the backend (like through the bot), the file might be directly streamed to Drive and not even stored on ERPNext server to save space.
 - In that case, a CustomAttachment is created with file_id or Drive link.

-Adds a child table entry linking CustomAttachment to the parent doc.
+Links CustomAttachment to the parent doc (directly or via child table if applicable).

 ### On CustomAttachment on_trash